2026 World Cup Matches in Boston

 - Toronto (BMO Field): 1.5-hour flight from Boston

-- Atlanta (Mercedes-Benz Stadium): although further away, it has good direct connections from Logan Airport
+- Atlanta (Mercedes-Benz Stadium): although farther away, it has good direct connections from Logan Airport

 Tip: Consider planning a short soccer road trip to experience the 2026 World Cup from different cities.
 Each venue has its own atmosphere and unique offerings for fans.

-Things to do before or after the game in Boston
+Things to do before or after the match in Boston

 Boston is a city that invites you to stay.
-Its mix of history, sports, and cuisine makes it one of the most attractive cities in the U.S. for tourism.
-Here are some must-see plans to complete your soccer trip:
+Its blend of history, sports, and cuisine makes it one of the most attractive destinations in the U.S. for tourism.
+Here are some must-see activities to round out your soccer trip:

 - Enjoy the NBA with tickets to see the Boston Celtics

-- Discover its culture in Boston's best museums
+- Discover the city’s culture at Boston’s best museums

 - Experience the city through its flavors with local food tours